rangertaha/urlinsane/pkg/typo/README.md

 ## (cns) Cardinal Numeral Substitution

-Substitution letters with those that look similar in specific fonts, such as "1" and "l" or "0" and "O".
+Substitute letters with those that look similar in specific fonts, such as "1" and "l" or "0" and "O".

     Example: google.com might become goog1e.com